kojamori/ModTemplate/README.md

 The default value is `True`, so you will have to disable this if you don't want implicit references and want to manually add them yourself.

-You can also set `--implicitManagedReferences` (shorthand: `-im`) to `false` when creating the project with the template, and it will automatically set this value to `False` in the generated `.csproj`.
+You can also set "Implicit Managed References" (`implicitManagedReferences`) to `false` when creating the project with the template, and it will automatically set this value to `False` in the generated `.csproj`.

 # Requirements